Week Two: June 28–July 5, 2025

 “Johnny Carson at 100”

 Johnny Carson’s 100th birthday year is celebrated with a look back at his remarkable 30-year legacy as the “King of Late Night” and the pivotal role that Carson’s “Tonight Show” played in shaping the modern era of stand-up comedy.
-Leading this celebration for the Chautauqua Lecture Series week “Comedy Now: A Week Curated with Lewis Black — In Partnership with the National Comedy Center” is Jeff Sotzing, a television producer and media executive best known for his work in preserving and continuing the legacy of “The Tonight Show Starring Johnny Carson,” and stand-up comedian and cultural historian Wayne Federman.
+Leading this celebration for the Chautauqua Lecture Series week “Comedy Now: A Week Curated with Lewis Black — In Partnership with the National Comedy Center” is David Bianculli, the TV critic and guest host of NPR’s “Fresh Air,” and stand-up comedian and cultural historian Wayne Federman.

 Wayne Federman is a stand-up comedian, actor, author, cultural historian, Emmy Award-winning producer, and a professor at the University of Southern California’s School of Dramatic Arts, where he teaches the history of stand-up comedy as well as level-2 stand-up performance.
 Federman has been a touring stand-up for over 35 years, has his own special on Comedy Central, and has appeared multiple times on “The Tonight Show.”